 Course Advisory: SCC minimum English and Math standards.
-Presents all of the major components of the common types of structures used for business and residential purposes that will provide the student with the basic building construction knowledge to safely perform rescue operations and suppress fires in structures and their surrounding appurtenances.
+This course is intended to provide basic information about how buildings are designed and constructed.
+Through a basic understanding of building construction, the student will acquire an understanding of how buildings will behave under fire conditions.
+This course will aid in decision making related to fire prevention and fire control with the goal of successful fire ground operations.
 This course must be completed with a final grade of 'C' or better in order to receive an Associate Degree or Certificate of Achievement in Fire Technology.
 Three hours lecture.